-Certain external and internal expenses relating to the administration of the Master Trust and managing the investment funds established thereunder are not borne by the participating plans.
+All external third party expenses and internal expenses relating to the administration of the Master Trust and managing the funds established thereunder are borne by the participating plans.
 Brokerage commissions, transfer taxes and other charges incurred in connection with the purchase and sale of securities are paid out of the fund to which such charges are attributable.
 Certain other fees are charged directly to the participant's account with respect to which the fee relates.